 Even though grilling isn’t a fashion show, it’s a bonus if I can look good while doing it.
 Steven Raichlen suede grilling gloves are a little more stylish than the other options.
 The two-toned suede is mostly black with brown on the palms and insides of the fingers.

 Suede feels more like the kind of gloves that you would wear for everyday use.
 It hugs your fingers and allows you to grasp things easily.
 You have better control when you’re working with your grill tools if you can feel them through the material.
+(Note: Click here to check out our guide to the best grill tools.)

 Of course, you don’t want to feel the heat.
-These gloves provide heat resistance up to 475 degrees Fahrenheit.
+These provide heat resistance up to 475 degrees Fahrenheit.
 They are designed for working over a hot surface.

 They’re not recommended for prolonged contact with hot metal.
 Therefore, I’d be careful when using them to move grill grates and handle cast iron.
 I would not suggest using them to move flaming logs or coals.